-They have been known to kill other weaker fish in that period when all of their social vibes vanish and they are left bloodthirsty.
+They have been known to kill other weaker fish in that period when all of their social vibes vanish, and they are left bloodthirsty.

-Lastly, these fish have a lot of extra energy so don’t be surprised if you find holes on the ground inside of the aquarium.
+Lastly, these fishes have a lot of extra energy, so don’t be surprised if you find holes in the ground.
 It is the fish trying to find food for themselves.

 General Appearance of the African Cichlids

 African Cichlids offspring are very different from their adult versions.
-They generally start showing colour after 3 months to about a year when they mature into their actual state.
+They generally start showing color after three months to about a year when they mature into their actual state.

-Their scales are brightest when it is time to mate and the males get aggressive over the females, showing dominance through the colour of their scales.
+Their scales are brightest when it is time to mate, and the males get aggressive over the females, showing dominance through the color of their scales.

 What is Their Diet?

-The African Cichlids are omnivores which means they can eat both meat and vegetation that grows in the aquarium or simply sprinkled onto the surface.
+These fishes are omnivorous and so, can eat both meat and vegetation that grows in the aquarium or sprinkled onto the surface.

-More natural substances such as insects, vegetables and pieces of meat can help it grow healthier in no time.
+More natural substances such as insects, vegetables, and pieces of meat can help it grow healthier in no time.

 A proper diet will increase the life expectancy as well as the beauty of these creatures tenfold.

-However, this can become too expensive and you may have to rely on the traditional, homegrown methods to get by.
+However, this can become too expensive, and you may have to rely on the traditional, homegrown methods to get by.

-You can buy the kind of coloured African Cichlids that best go with your own theme to make it more profound and refreshing to look at.
+You can buy the kind of colored African Cichlids that best go with your theme to make it more profound and refreshing to look at.

-Some African Cichlids can be sensitive to change even if it involves taking a fish out of the aquarium or changing the food you give them.
+Some African Cichlids can be sensitive to change.
+This may involve taking a fish out of the aquarium or changing the food you give them.
 You will find the results to be different.